California Estate Planning and Probate Lawyers and Attorneys

 Names individuals (or charitable organizations) who will receive your assets after your death, either by outright gift or in a testamentary trust.

-• Nominates an executor who will be appointed and supervised by the probate court to manage your estate; pay your debts, expenses and taxes; and distribute your estate according to the instructions in your last will and testament.
+• Nominates an executor or personal representative who will be appointed and supervised by the California probate court to manage your estate; pay your debts, expenses and taxes; and distribute your estate according to the instructions in your last will and testament.

 • Nominates guardians for your minor children.

-Most assets in your name alone at your death will be subject to your last will and testament.
+Most assets in your name alone at your death will be subject to your last will and testament and therefore subject to probate.
 Some exceptions include securities accounts and bank accounts that have designated beneficiaries, life insurance policies, individual retirement accounts (IRAs) and other tax-deferred retirement plans, and some annuities.

-Such assets would pass directly to the beneficiaries and would not be included in or controlled by your last will and testament (see #13).
+Such assets would pass directly to the beneficiaries and would not be included in or controlled by your last will and testament, and therefore would not be subject to probate (see #13).

 6. What is a revocable living trust?